Djokovic charges into semis at Tour Finals

 The incident was the most frustrating part of the afternoon for Djokovic, who needed only 69 minutes to win.
 Goffin had replaced the injured Gael Monfils, becoming the first Belgian man to play in singles at the year-end championships.
 Monfils withdrew Wednesday evening.

-Their previous two meetings hinted of a close encounter but Djokovic's play -- even if the stats showed he committed 17 unforced errors and hit only seven winners -- and a shaky Goffin led to the lopsided result in the Ivan Lendl group.
+Their previous two meetings hinted of a close encounter but Djokovic's play -- even if the stats showed he committed 17 unforced errors and hit only seven winners -- and a shaky Goffin led to the lopsided result.

 "Yesterday I was feeling a little bit on holiday," Goffin told reporters.
 "And all of a sudden someone tells you, 'You have to play in front of 15,000 people against Novak.